bholloway/webpack-multi-configurator/README.md

 The `mixin` may be single element or an Array thereof.
 We use the term **operation** and **mixin** interchangably to represent a mutation of the `webpack-configurator` instance.

+To end a definition simply start a different `define()` or call any of the other top-level functions.

 All methods are chainable.

 ### Generator